 Applying for a Non-Marquette Program

-If you are applying to study abroad on a non-Marquette program, you will first need to meet with a study abroad coordinator in person to discuss your program of interest.
-The coordinator will discuss with you your program preferences, eligibility and goals.
+If you are applying to study abroad on a non-Marquette program, you will first need to meet with an OIE Education Abroad staff member in person to discuss your program of interest.
+The staff member will discuss with you your program preferences, eligibility and goals.

-Once you and the coordinator determine that a non-Marquette program is the best fit for you, then the coordinator will open a non-Marquette online application allowing you to petition to participate in the selected program.
+Once you and the staff member determine that a non-Marquette program is the best fit for you, then the staff member will open a non-Marquette online application allowing you to petition to participate in the selected program.

 You will need to answer 10 questions regarding the non-Marquette program you are interested in and describe how it aligns with your personal, professional and academic goals.
 To answer these questions, you will need to research critical components of your desired study abroad program, including courses, costs, on-site support, and health and safety.